Sakartu/SDM-SiED/README.md

 S is basically a wrapper around a database.
 We will use sqlite3 for portability.
 The wrapper will provide the following functions on top of the database:

-__insert(treeID, XMLData[])__
+__insert(treeID, EncryptedRows[])__

 The insert function  is used to insert data into the database.
+Any existing rows with the same treeID are first deleted.
 The treeID parameter indentifies the tree.
 The XMLData[] provided is a list of rows to insert into the database.
 These rows will look like:

 > \<treeID, pre, post, parent, Cval\>